-The conditions in equation (3) read that the signaling cost, $T(c_L)$ , of highquality firms (with $c_L$ ) is smaller than the marginal loss of security benefits due to privately observed market undervaluation, $h[w(1 + g)(c_H - c_L)]$ , to the firm's incumbent who would have chosen rights instead of cash offers; alternatively, it is also the h proportion of the expropriation cost differential for choosing rights instead of cash offers.
+Conditions in (3) read that the signaling cost, $T(c_L)$ , of high-quality firms (with $c_L$ ) is smaller than the marginal loss of security benefits due to privately observed market undervaluation, $h[w(1+g)(c_H-c_L)]$ , to the firm's incumbent that would have chosen rights instead of cash offers; alternatively, it is also the h proportion of the expropriation cost differential for choosing rights instead of cash offers.
 On the other hand, the signaling cost, $T(c_H)$ , of low-quality firms (with $c_H$ ) is larger than a higher-than-h proportion of the expropriation cost differential to the firm's incumbent.
 This contrast suggests that high-quality firms are better off by signaling, but low-quality firms find their signaling too costly.
-In short, the conditions in equation (3) suggest that a separating equilibrium will prevail only if the signaling cost, $T(\cdot)$ , is sufficiently high for low-quality firms, but becomes sufficiently low for high-quality firms.
+In short, conditions in (3) suggest that a separating equilibrium will prevail only if the signaling cost, T(.), is sufficiently high for low-quality firms, but becomes sufficiently low for high-quality firms.

-The conditions in equations (4) and (5) suggest that the intrusion-induced cost, $T(c_L)$ , for high-quality firms (with $c_L$ ) is capped at a smaller-than-h proportion of the expropriation cost differential, $[w(1 + g)(c_H - \bar{c})]$ , and the intrusion-induced cost for low-quality firms (with $c_H$ ) is capped at a higher-than-h proportion of the expropriation cost differential for not breaking the pooling.
+Conditions (4) and (5) suggest that the intrusion-induced cost, $T(c_L)$ , for high-quality firms (with $c_L$ ) is capped at a smaller-than-h proportion of the expropriation cost differential, $[w(1+g)(c_H - \overline{c})]$ , and the intrusion-induced cost for low-quality firms (with $c_H$ ) is capped at a higher-than-h proportion of the expropriation cost differential for not breaking the pooling.
 Thus even low-quality firms can signal and choose cash offers.
-Because the market cannot infer firm type, the cash-offer-pooling equilibrium prevails.
+Since the market cannot infer firm type, the cash-offer-pooling equilibrium prevails.

-Finally, the conditions in equations (6) and (7) imply that the intrusioninduced cost for high-quality firms (with $c_L$ ) is higher than the h proportion of the expropriation cost differential to the firm's incumbent who stays with the rights pooling instead of cash offers, $[w(1 + g)(\bar{c} - c_L)]$ , and the intrusion-induced cost for low-quality firms (with $c_H$ ) is higher than a higher-than-h proportion of this expropriation cost differential.
-All of this means that even high-quality firms find the signaling cost too high.
+Finally, conditions (6) and (7) imply that the intrusion-induced cost for high-quality firms (with $c_L$ ) is higher than the h proportion of the expropriation cost differential to the firm's incumbent that stay with the rights pooling instead of cash offers, $[w(1+g)(\overline{c}-c_L)]$ , and the intrusion-induced cost for low-quality firms (with $c_H$ ) is higher than a higher-than-h proportion of this expropriation cost differential.
+All this means that even high-quality firms find the signaling cost too high.
 As a result, no type of firm can signal to choose cash offers, and hence the rights-pooling equilibrium prevails.

-Under the original concept given by Kreps and Wilson (1982), each of the three equilibriums in Proposition 1 is a sequential equilibrium.
-For some parameter space, however, the rights-pooling equilibrium (Equilibrium 3) may not satisfy the intuitive criterion of Cho and Kreps (1987) because high-quality firms have the incentive to make an out-of-equilibrium move by choosing a cash offer.
+Under the original concept given in Kreps and Wilson (1982), each of the three equilibriums in Proposition 1 is a sequential equilibrium.
+For some parameter space, however, the rights-pooling equilibrium (Equilibrium 3) may not satisfy the intuitive criterion of Cho and Kreps (1987), because high-quality firms have the incentive to make an out-of-equilibrium move by choosing a cash offer.
 If low-quality firms find it difficult to mimic high-quality firms, a unique separating equilibrium is supported instead.
 Unlike Equilibrium 1, this unique separating equilibrium does not coexist with a rights-pooling equilibrium.
-We present the unique separating equilibrium as a refinement to Equilibriums 1 and 3 using Proposition 2, as follows:
+We present the unique separating equilibrium as a refinement to Equilibriums 1 and 3 using Proposition 2 as follows.

-Proposition 2.
-Under reasonable beliefs, the rights-pooling equilibrium, like Equilibrium 3, may be upset.
+Proposition 2: Under reasonable beliefs, the rights-pooling equilibrium like Equilibrium 3 may be upset.
 As a result, a unique separating equilibrium in which high-quality firms (with $c_L$ ) choose cash offers and low-quality firms (with $c_H$ ) remain better off by choosing rights offers is supported if and only if

-(8) $$T(c_L) < h[w(1+g)(\bar{c}-c_L)]$$
+(8) $$T(c_L) < h[w(1+g)(\overline{c} - c_L)]$$